 When some injured workers are no longer able to clock in, they assume they are out of luck.
-But there are provisions in place to ensure that accident victims receive the lost wages they are entitled to.
+But there are provisions in place to ensure that accident victims receive the lost wages after accident which they are entitled to.

 Because filing a claim can be complicated, Hoffman Law Firm’s personal injury attorneys are here to help!
 If you’ve been injured, contact our team today to schedule a free consultation.

-Lost wages refer to the money and benefits an injured worker would have received from the time of their accident to the time of the case’s settlement.
+Lost wages after accident or lost wages in general refer to the money and benefits an injured worker would have received from the time of their accident to the time of the case’s settlement.
 Lost wages include the following:

 - Hourly wages